 Choosing & Setting Up Your Tungsten Electrode

-The heart of the TIG welding torch is the tungsten electrode.
-Through this, the current finds its way to the base metal and creates the arc which will melt the metal.
+The heart of the TIG welding torch is the tungsten.
+Through this, the current finds its way to the base metal and creates the arc, which will melt the metal and the filler metal.

 Thoriated electrodes (red and yellow) contain either 1 or 2% thorium oxide.
 Adding thorium oxide makes the electrode more conductive and can handle higher temperatures.